2008–2009 neo-Nazi murders of Roma in Hungary: Open questions

 Although the manner in which the weapons were stolen was clarified to the smallest detail, the origins of the ammunition were not revealed.
 On the basis of the indictment, it turned out that there were several acquisitions of weapons and ammunition for which there were no intermediaries or contributors.
 In addition, the did not operate in isolation from other extremist groups and individuals in Debrecen and elsewhere, although Árpád Kiss gradually distanced himself from them and gradually began to use his phone less and less.
 It is also known that the accomplice in the initial robbery of the weapons has never been identified.

 During the raid in Perényi Club, in addition to the four later defendants, the police also arrested two other persons, Antal R. and László E., on suspicion of aiding and abetting suspected criminals.
 They were investigated for possible connection to the gang, but in the end, both were released without any charges.
 This is despite the fact that one of the men, Antal R., was a self-avowed neo-Nazi and had previously served time in the same jail as István Csontos, with his profile matching that of the suspect accomplice in the robbery.

 Following the arrests of the accused, an unofficial document leaked which stated that István Kiss had been monitored by the Constitution Protection Office until May 2008.
 It is unknown how the agency was made aware of the Besenszyög robbery during this period, and as no members of it were questioned during the trial as witnesses nor the indictment mentioned the organization's relationship with the accused, it remains a mystery.

 It is also unclear how the perpetrators acquired the necessary finances for the attacks, or whether they had any supporters, helpers or instigators.
 According to the investigators, Árpád Kiss and his brother, István, and István Csontos each had an income of around 100-120 thousand forints per month, with only Zsolt Pető earning 200 thousand from his two jobs.
-Thus, it was rightly concluded that, while they could've had enough for the spent ammunition and raw materials used for the Molotov cocktails, it was considered doubtful it would've covered any other expenses associated with the attacks.
+Thus, it was rightly concluded that, while they could have had enough for the spent ammunition and raw materials used for the Molotov cocktails, it was considered doubtful it would have covered any other expenses associated with the attacks.
 The members never used their own phones, always using either disposable phones with SIM cards or walkie-talkies.
 According to the indictment, the ammo used by Pető alone was enough to dry up their income, and this was excluding travel costs for vignettes and fuel.